TVB

-Television Broadcasts Limited (TVB; 電視廣播有限公司) is a television broadcasting company based in Hong Kong.
-The company operates five free-to-air terrestrial television channels in Hong Kong, with TVB Jade as its main Cantonese service, and TVB Pearl as its main English service.
-TVB is headquartered at TVB City at the Tseung Kwan O Industrial Estate.
+TVB Limited (formerly Television Broadcasts Limited) is a Hong Kong television network that began broadcasting on 19 November 1967.
+It operates five free-to-air terrestrial television channels, with TVB Jade as its main Cantonese service, and TVB Pearl as its main English service.
+Since 2003, TVB has been headquartered at TVB City in the Tseung Kwan O Industrial Estate.

-TVB commenced broadcasting on 19 November 1967.
-The company was co-founded on 26 July 1965 by Sir Run Run Shaw, who was chairman from 1980 to 2012, Sir Douglas Clague and Harold Lee Hsiao-wo of the Lee Hysan family.
-At its launch, TVB was promoted in Chinese as “Wireless Television” (無綫電視) to distinguish it from the cable broadcaster RTV, which later became ATV and switched to free-to-air broadcasting.
-The term “Wireless” remains the most common name for the station in Hong Kong, while outside the city it is generally known as TVB.

 Historically a cultural powerhouse in the Chinese-speaking world, TVB is known for its television dramas, the Miss Hong Kong and Miss Chinese International pageants, and for launching the careers of many Hong Kong actors and artists.

 History

 The main TVB transmitter at Temple Hill.
 TVB was Hong Kong's first "wireless", or free-to-air television station.

 Origins

-The government set up a working party in the early 1960s to study the idea of setting up a second television station in Hong Kong, where the only television at that time was the wired, subscription-supported Rediffusion Television.
+The British Hong Kong government set up a working party in the early 1960s to study the idea of setting up a second television station in Hong Kong, where the only television at that time was the wired, subscription-supported Rediffusion Television.
 There was debate as to whether the second station should be set up as a Crown corporation, like the BBC; a purely commercial enterprise; or a combination of the two.
 Another challenge lay in procuring enough content for the new station.
 In 1962, Director of Information Services J. L. Murray stated that while English programming could be purchased from other countries, "no country is producing a mass of suitable pre-recorded material in Chinese".
 Even though Hong Kong was already regarded as a centre for film production, it was considered a challenge to source enough Chinese-language content for another television station, as most of it would need to be produced in Hong Kong.

 Regardless, there was commercial interest in the concept.
 A government franchise for a new wireless (free-to-air) television station was opened for tenders on 6 February 1965 and closed on 6 August 1965.
-On 25 January 1966 it was announced that Television Broadcasts Limited had won the franchise.
+TVB, incorporated on 26 July 1965, was co-founded by Sir Run Run Shaw, chairman from 1980 to 2012, Sir Douglas Clague and Harold Lee Hsiao-wo of the Lee Hysan family.
+On 25 January 1966 it was announced that Television Broadcasts Limited had won the franchise, winning against six other bids.

+At its launch, the TV station was promoted in Chinese as “wireless television” (無綫電視) to distinguish it from the cable broadcaster RTV, which later became ATV and switched to free-to-air broadcasting.
+“Mou Sin” (“無綫 (mou⁵ sin³, Wireless)”) remains the most common name for the station in Hong Kong, while outside the city it is generally known as TVB.